Machado–Joseph disease: Treatment

 There is no cure for Machado-Joseph Disease.
 However, treatments are available for some symptoms.
 For example, spasticity can be reduced with antispasmodic drugs, such as baclofen.
 The Parkinsonian symptoms can be treated with levodopa therapy.
 Prism glasses can reduce diplopic symptoms.
 Physiotherapy/Physical Therapy and/or occupational therapy can help patients by prescribing mobility aids to increase the patients' independence, providing gait training, and prescribing exercises to maintain the mobility of various joints and general health to decrease the likelihood of falls or injuries as a result of falls.
 Walkers and wheelchairs can greatly help the patient with everyday tasks.
 Some patients will experience difficulties with speech and swallowing, therefore a Speech-Language Pathologist can assist the patients to improve their communicating abilities and their issues with swallowing.

+Some experimental treatments using trehalose have been suggested.
+In 2021, the FDA accepted an Investigational New Drug (IND) application and granted fast track status for an injectable form of trehalose (SLS-005) as a potential treatment for spinocerebellar ataxia type 3 (SCA3).